 We profile the three-time World Championship quarter-finalist and UK Open runner-up Luke Humphries as he looks to claim the bet365 US Darts Masters title in New York City in June.

-Humphries has won four Players Championship events - two of which came in 2023 - and five European Tour tournaments since joining the Pro Tour in 2018.
+Humphries has won two Player Championship events, both in Barnsley last year, and four European Tour tournaments since joining the Pro Tour in 2018.

-'Cool Hand' claimed the Czech Darts Open, European Darts Grand Prix, European Darts Matchplay and German Darts Grand Prix titles in 2022, which proved to be a stellar year for the Newbury arrowsmith.
+'Cool Hand' claimed the Czech Darts Open, European Darts Grand Prix, European Darts Matchplay and German Darts Grand Prix titles, again all in 2022, which proved to be a stellar year for the Newbury arrowsmith.

 Humphries was also crowned the 2019 World Youth Champion and he has won 11 Development Tour events.

-Humphries is also a three-time World Championship quarter-finalist, a World Matchplay semi-finalist and a UK Open runner-up.
+The 28-year-old is yet to claim a major televised crown, but he is a three-time World Championship quarter-finalist, a Grand Slam and Players Championship Finals semi-finalist and a UK Open runner-up.

-Humphries is currently ranked number four on the PDC’s two-year system.
+Humphries is currently ranked number six on the PDC’s two-year system.
 It’s been a remarkable rise for the 28-year-old, who finished the 2018 campaign as the world’s number 57.

 Steady progression followed and the Newbury man reached the top 20 by the end of the 2021 term.

-The following season proved to be the true breakthrough for Humphries, who climbed to a then-career high of number five on the PDC’s Order of Merit, following a series of strong performances.
+The following season proved to be the true breakthrough for Humphries, who climbed to a career high of number five on the PDC’s Order of Merit, following a series of strong performances.